 MGT-200 / 2 credits

 This course introduces frameworks and tools for understanding the economic dimensions of the world we live in.
-The course includes applications to real world situations and events.
+The course includes applications to real-world situations and events.
 Assessment is through group projects.
-The course is divided in two parts: Microeconomics and Macroeconomics.
+The course is divided into two parts: Microeconomics and Macroeconomics.

 - Key principles of economics: allocation of scarce resources, trade-offs, opportunity costs, marginal reasoning, and incentives; economic models

 - Gains from trade.
 Comparative advantage.
 International trade

 - Demand and supply.
 Price controls.
 Market efficiency and when it fails

 - Principles of game theory and applications to interactions among firms

 - National accounts and economic cycles.
 Application: how is the Swiss economy doing?

 - Saving and asset markets.
 Application: real estate markets and the economy

 - Economic fluctuations: business cycles and crises.
 Application: Covid-19 crisis